RhysU/ar/README.rst

 Description
 -----------

-This is a precision-agnostic extension of Burg's recursive method for estimating autoregressive model parameters as presented and implemented in [Collomb2009].
+This is a precision-agnostic implementation of Burg's recursive method for estimating autoregressive model parameters based on the presentation in [Collomb2009].
 Many usability-related extensions have been added to permit simply obtaining autocorrelation information from the resulting estimated model.
 The expressions differ slightly from those presented in [Press2007],